ltgoslo/axolotl24_shared_task/README.md

 - **May 10 2024** - paper submission deadline (same procedure as with other LChange'24 papers)

 ## Introduction
+This shared task builds on the existing tradition of competitions in diachronic semantic change detection, like ([Schlechtweg et al 2020](https://aclanthology.org/2020.semeval-1.1/)) and many others.
+However, this time we focus on _explaining_ diachronic semantic changes, even if on a very basic level (for now).

-In this shared task, we challenge the participants to implement a semantic change modeling system which, given two historical corpora and a sense inventory corresponding to one of the periods, is able to:
+In particular, we challenge the participants to implement a semantic change modeling system which, given two historical corpora and a sense inventory corresponding to one of the periods, is able to:
 1. Find the target word usages associated with **new, gained senses**
 2. **Describe these senses** in a way that facilitates understanding and lexicographical research.